Contrastive Attraction and Contrastive Repulsion for Representation Learning: Related work

-\textbf{Deep representation learning.} Besides contrastive methods for representation learning, a variety of relevant methods share the same purpose to learn powerful representation without label supervision.
-Triplet loss and its extensions consider the pair-wise similarity between the query and all other samples in the given mini-batch, where the positive/negative similarities need to be maximized/minimized \citep{hoffer2015deep,sohn2016improved,wang2019multi,sun2020circle}.
-Instead of using both positive and negative pairs, some recent self-supervised methods require only positive pairs, deploying the spirit of Siamese networks and avoiding collapsed solutions with stop gradient or a momentum updating strategy \citep{chen2021exploring,grill2020bootstrap,caron2021emerging}.
-In addition, \citet{zbontar2021barlow} propose to train the encoder to make positive feature pairs have higher correlation and decrease the cross-correlation in different feature dimensions to avoid collapsed solutions.
-Another category is based on clustering, \citet{caron2020unsupervised} and \citet{li2020prototypical} introduce the prototypes as a proxy and train the encoder by learning to predict the cluster assignment. {We note while CACR is related to the previous triplet loss and recent self-supervised methods without negative pairs~\citep{chen2021exploring,caron2021emerging,li2021esvit}, where the CA part could also be naturally combined with the recent self-supervised methods without negative pairs and replace the CR part with stop-gradient or momentum updating to avoid collapsed solutions, it is distinct from them in modeling the conditional probability that determines the intra-relation within positive pairs. }
+In a view that not all negative pairs are ``true'' negatives~\citep{saunshi2019theoretical}, \citet{chuang2020debiased} propose a decomposition of the data distribution to approximate the true negative distribution.
+RingCL~\citep{wu2020conditional} proposes to use ``neither too hard nor too easy'' negative samples by predefined percentiles, and HN-CL~\citep{robinson2020contrastive} applies Monte-Carlo sampling for selecting hard negative samples. {\citet{zhang2021adaptive} selects the top-k important samples based on feature similarity. \citet{shah2022max} selects negatives as the sparse support vectors and optimize in a max-margin manner.
+Besides, hard/soft nearest neighbor selection are also consider as an effective way to select useful negative samples~\citep{dwibedi2021little,ge2023soft}.
+Following works like~\citet{wang2020understanding}, which reveal the contrastive scheme is optimizing the alignment of positive samples and keeping the uniformity of negative pairs, instead of abusively using negative pairs, recent self-supervised methods do not necessarily require negative pairs, avoiding the collapse issue with stop gradient or a momentum updating strategy \citep{chen2021exploring,grill2020bootstrap,caron2021emerging}.
+In addition, \citet{zbontar2021barlow} propose to train the encoder to make positive feature pairs have higher correlation and decrease the cross-correlation in different feature dimensions to avoid the collapse.
+Another category is based on clustering, \citet{caron2020unsupervised}, \citet{feng2022adaptive} and \citet{li2020prototypical} introduce the prototypes as a proxy and train the encoder by learning to predict the cluster assignment.} CACR is closely related to the previous methods, and additionally consider the relation within positive samples and negative samples.
+In our work, we leverage two conditional distribution to describe the relation between both positives and negatives with respect to the query samples.